hxlnt/nobadmemories.com/raecyclopedia/geography-and-travel.md

 ---
 tags: raecyclopedia
 layout: raecyclopedia.njk
-title: Lab→ Raecyclopedia
+title: Lab → Raecyclopedia
-intro: A catalog of everything I've looked up about places around the world since January 1, 2021.
+intro: A catalog of everything I've looked up about places around the world this year.
 pagename: Geography and travel
 entries:
   - date: 2021-01-12